unovue/shadcn-vue/apps/www/src/content/docs/installation/astro.md

 Which framework are you using?
 Astro
 Which style would you like to use? › Default
-Which color would you like to use as base color? › Slate Where is your global CSS file? › src/styles/globals.css Do you want to use CSS variables for colors? › no / yes Where is your tailwind.config located? › tailwind.config.mjs
+Which color would you like to use as base color? › Slate Where is your typescript configuration file? › ./tsconfig.json Where is your global CSS file? › src/styles/globals.css Do you want to use CSS variables for colors? › no / yes Where is your tailwind.config located? › tailwind.config.mjs